Rmccusker86/FraudulentCharges/README.md

 # FraudulentCharges

-# Do fraudulent charges increase the more times a stolen credit card is used?
+# Do transactional amounts on fraudulent charges increase the more times a stolen credit card is used?

 Combine test and train transactional datasets, join on transaction ID